 The same actions to prevent other mosquitoborne illness such as dengue and West Nile virus disease are effective for preventing CHIK.
 While traveling in areas where CHIK, dengue or other mosquitoborne diseases are present remember to:

-An infected person will typically become ill three to seven days after the mosquito bite, but symptoms can begin anywhere from one to 12 days post-bite.
+An infected person will typically become ill three to seven days after the mosquito bite, but symptoms can begin anywhere from two to 12 days post-bite.
 These symptoms can last 3-10 days.
 Up to 28% of people who are infected will not have any symptoms (asymptomatic), although they can still be infectious to mosquitoes for a short time if bitten.
 Persons at greatest risk for severe illness include newborn infants, those over 65 years of age, and those who have other health conditions.
 Treatment is symptomatic or supportive.